 As the world’s energy crisis develops, creating more and more anxieties around the future of our gas and electricity supply, a more conscious effort is being put into creating a sustainable future.
 Over the past few years we have seen more and more energy suppliers providing a 100% renewable energy tariff , which is a huge step towards decreasing our household carbon footprint.
 It doesn’t just stop there though; it is our responsibility as businesses to also reduce our carbon footprint through our work.
 The average small business alone uses on average three times more than the average house, so just imagine how much high-usage customers are using.
-Read through this guide to see the ways that you could go green and why it will positively affect your business.
+Read through this guide to learn more ways that you could go green and why it will positively affect your business.

 Save yourself money

-Reducing the amount of energy that you are actually using is essentially a money saving trick first and foremost.
-By implementing a few quick and easy energy saving measures you are ‘killing two birds with one stone’ by reducing your carbon impact and spending less on your energy bills.
+Reducing the amount of energy that you are actually using is essentially a money-saving trick first and foremost.
+By implementing a few quick and easy energy-saving measures you are ‘killing two birds with one stone’ by reducing your carbon impact and spending less on your energy bills.
 This can be done in a variety of ways, including the following:

 - Decrease printing.
 This will not only reduce the amount electricity that you use, but will also lower your need for paper and ink.

 - Switch to LED lights.
 Many older office are still installed with incandescent light bulbs or other similar, inefficient light bulbs.
 Switching to LED bulbs will reduce your lighting costs by around 75%.

 - Control room temperature Many offices will over optimise their air conditioning and central heating to compensate for the weather outdoors.
 However, it’s often found that employs end up feeling uncomfortable on the other extreme.
 Taking a few degrees from your heating can save you serious money over a period of time.

 - Increase insulation in the office.
 Preventing temperature change through poor insulation could be a great investment for saving money in the future.